 - Jim agreed that secular counseling can make the world a better place, of which I also agree.

 - Jim said that cognitive behavioral therapy is broken.
 How is it broken if it's very similar to "taking every thought captive" in 2 Corinthians 10:5?
 If a secular psychologist were to analyze ACBC's counseling methods, they would likely conclude that the ACBC uses a form of CBT.

 - Jim disputed the client-focused model.
-Again, if a secular psychologist analyzed ACBC's techniques, they would likely conclude that the ACBC's model is almost identical to the client-focused/solution-focused models.
+Again, if a secular psychologist analyzed ACBC's techniques, they would likely conclude that the ACBC's model is client-focused.